sainaveenabv/IUInterviewAssignment/README.md

 The first column in dataframe is indexing which is by default when a log file is read.

-Based on the requirements the log message, start time,end time and the time difference are calculated.
+Based on the requirements the log message, start time,end time and the time difference are mentioned in the CSV file.

 Once the dataframe is created, it will be stored into a csv file format using Dataframe.to_csv()method